NeoGeographyToolkit/StereoPipeline/docs/examples/sfm_iss.rst

 It is likely because not all images seeing the same surface have been tied together.
 Or, perhaps the intrinsics of the sensors were inaccurate.

+Localized fixes
+^^^^^^^^^^^^^^^

+If a produced textured mesh is mostly good, but some local portion has artifacts and may benefit from more images and/or depth clouds, either acquired in between existing ones or from a new dataset, this can be done without redoing all the work.

+A small portion of the existing map can be extracted with the ``sfm_submap`` program (:numref:`sfm_submap`), having just ``nav_cam`` images.
+A new small map can be made with images from this map and additional ones using ``theia_sfm``.
+This map can be merged into the existing small map with ``sfm_merge --fast_merge`` (:numref:`sfm_merge`).
+If the first map passed to this tool is the original small map, its coordinate system will be kept, and the new Theia map will conform to it.

+Depth clouds for the additional images can be extracted.
+The combined small map can be refined with ``rig_calibrator``, and depth clouds corresponding to the new data can be inserted, as earlier.
+The option ``--fixed_image_list`` can be used to keep some images (from the original small map) fixed to not change the scale or position of the optimized combined small map.

+These operations should be quite fast if the chosen subset of data is small.

+Then, a mesh can be created and textured just for this data.
+If happy with the results, this data can then be merged into the original large map, and the combined map can be optimized as before.

 .. _sfm_iss_sample_rig_config: